Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Discussion

 \subsection{Comparing payoffs in contexts to differentiate treatment groups}

-Current lung-protective ventilation protocols do not provide a pathway to personalization and do not account for heterogeneous treatment effects (HTEs), although experienced care providers often individualize treatment by diverging from protocol.
-HTEs encompass MV cost differences that result from variations in patient traits (health, history, behavior), states (injuries, other treatments), time period, and care application (provider skill, experience, and judgment, timing).
-Identifying HTEs that are consistent, significant, and complete amounts to correctly partitioning the patient-breath space, regardless of the method used to find them.
-Example \S\ref{rwd_app2} showed MV relative consequences of breath behavior depend strongly on one patient characteristic -the `ARDS or not' covariate- but this incompletely delineate treatment-equivalent patient endotypes.
-HTEs identities could be revealed seeking an objective partition of the context space (patient phenotypes, specific static care factors, time periods, etc) based on the similarity of phenotype-cost structure.
-This could be achieved by applying EGT over multivariate context definitions to identify the specific contextual details leading to stable payoff matrices, in the sense that payoffs are statistically robust and variance-minimizing over sub-samples of patients.
-Note that the quality of such a process depends on the breath phenotype definitions, which should be sufficiently granular to distinguish cost-equivalence classes in all contexts.
+Current lung-protective ventilation protocols are not strongly personalized and do not consider heterogeneous treatment effects (HTEs), although experienced providers often individualize care via protocol deviations.
+These MV HTEs may manifest MV cost differences arising from variations in patient traits, physiological states, time periods, and care application factors such as provider skill and intervention timing.
+Application \S\ref{rwd_app2} demonstrated that MV breath behavior consequences depend strongly on the `ARDS or not' covariate, but this single diagnosis (almost surely) does not fully define treatment-response equivalent endotypes.
+More generally, HTEs require partitioning the J6 state space into appropriate contexts where breath types align with MV cost-equivalence classes.
+Because inferred payoff matrices characterize the breath-type cost structure within each context, they provide a natural basis for comparing contexts and identifying HTEs algorithmically.
+This suggests inverting the proposed game framework over parametric context definitions to identify those yielding statistically stable, variance-minimizing payoff matrices across patient sub-samples.
+Such a process will depend on breath types being sufficiently granular to distinguish cost-equivalence classes across contexts.
+Fortunately, Experiment 3 (\ref{sec:verify}) suggests that merging cost-equivalent breath types within a highly granular categorization may be an effective approach.